 It might have been better if Tam stretched out across

 two.
 Certainly we could have stood to have the personality

 of a man who was raised by Tigers fleshed out a bit more (or then again,

 But what the heck, it's a fun read, an exotic adventure

 and a nonstop ride.
 Can we ask for anything more?

-Four-Armed Giants, Children
+Giants, Children of Barsoom